BDC Hamburger Icon

 TipBottom line

-A key part of a positive workplace culture is showing that you value employees.
-Feeling undervalued – monetarily and via a lack of appreciation – is a top reason employees quit.
+A key part of a positive workplace culture is showing you value employees.
+Feeling undervalued — monetarily and through a lack of appreciation — is a top reason employees quit.

 5. Follow through with promises to change workplace culture.

-Creating sustainable behavioral change involves@ setting boundaries and making promises.
-For example, @consider rewarding employees with an extra day off for every 20 consecutive days they arrive early.
+Creating sustainable behavioral change involves setting clear boundaries and honoring commitments.
+For example, if your policy states repeated tardiness will result in a formal warning, you must follow through with that repercussion to maintain credibility.
+On the positive side, you may promise to reward employees with an extra day off for every 20 consecutive days they arrive early.

 Bottom LineBottom line

-An ethical business culture that starts at the top will help foster a respectful workplace environment that rewards employees for honest, fair and loyal behavior.
+An ethical business culture starting at the top will help foster a respectful workplace environment that rewards employees for honest, fair and loyal behavior.

 Challenges of changing workplace culture